ezur1/torq-exam/README.md

 # ip-to-country-torq

-This is a web application built as part of an exam project for Torq company.
-The application allows users to translate IP addresses into their respective countries and display the local time for each IP address.
-It supports simultaneous IP address lookups and includes features like input validation, real-time updates, and a user-friendly interface.
+This web application, developed as part of an exam project for Torq, enables users to translate IP addresses into corresponding countries and display the local time for each.
+The application supports simultaneous lookups, input validation, real-time updates, and a user-friendly interface.

 ## Table of Contents